Integrating CI/CD into Your Python Development

-After you configure it, Python and CI/CD is easy to do and maintain!
+After you configure it, Python and CI/CD are easy to do and maintain!
 It’ll help your team rapidly increase release cadence, and overall improve the quality of your code.
-Plus, it helps with the tricky means of deploying/distributing an application for end users on different set-up.
+Plus, it helps with the tricky means of deploying/distributing an application for end users on different set-ups.

 Leave Pull & Pray in the Past: Try CI/CD

 There are better ways to set up your development environment than cloning from GitHub and installing dependencies via